ohkami-rs/ohkami/README.md

 }
 ```

-- Currently, only Json is supported as the document format.
+- Currently, only JSON is supported as the document format.
 - When the binary size matters, you should prepare a feature flag activating `ohkami/openapi` in your package, and put all your codes around `openapi` behind that feature via `#[cfg(feature = ...)]` or `#[cfg_attr(feature = ...)]`.
 - In `rt_worker`, `.generate` is not available because `Ohkami` can't have access to your local filesystem by `wasm32` binary on Minifalre.
 So ohkami provides [a CLI tool](./scripts/workers_openapi.js) to generate document from `#[ohkami::worker] Ohkami` with `openapi` feature.